KyleHoNNNINUG/Coding-Local-Weight-Sensitivity-in-Wergaia/README.md

-# Linguistic Analysis on Wergaia
+# Coding Local Weight-Sensitivity in Wergaia
 ## Function
 This code takes a Wergaia word without any marks as input and prints the word with correct stress markings.